anupcowkur/Android-Wheel-Menu/README.md

                              wheel_image, true);
 ```

-wheel_image is the id of the image view
+wheel_image is a reference to the image view

 ```
 ImageView wheel_image = (ImageView) findViewById(R.id.wheel);